mananvsuri/log-analysis-ELK-stack-macOS/README.md

 Now, let's create a clean folder for all our files.

 Bash

-# Install Homebrew
-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-# Install Docker Desktop
-brew install --cask docker

 # Create all the needed directories and navigate inside
-mkdir -p ~/Desktop/Cyber_Analysis_Project/logstash/pipeline logs
+mkdir -p ~/Desktop/Cyber_Analysis_Project/logstash/pipeline logs cd ~/Desktop/Cyber_Analysis_Project

-cd ~/Desktop/Cyber_Analysis_Project
 ## Step 3: Create the Docker Compose File

-This file is the main blueprint for our ELK stack.
-Paste this into your terminal.
+This file is the main blueprint that tells Docker which programs to install and run.
+Notice how it lists elasticsearch, logstash, and kibana.

+Bash
 cat << EOF > docker-compose.yml
 version: '3.8'